 In order to create a diversion for the robbery, Mathews told Yarborough to make a small time bomb.
 On Sunday afternoon, April 22, Yarborough entered the Embassy, a XXX-rated movie theater located on Union Street between 2nd and 3rd avenues in downtown Seattle, and slipped the bomb under some vacant seats.
 Then he left the theater and made a phone call to the cashier, warning of the bomb.
 Shortly thereafter it exploded.
 Damage to the theater was minimal and nobody was seriously injured.
 Mathews planned to phone the Embassy Theater with another bomb threat just before armed robbery on Monday, hoping to divert the attention of the police.

 The heist took place on Monday afternoon, April 23, 1984, after the armored truck had made pickups at Nordstrom, the Bon Marche, and J. K. Gill, an office supply store.
 The robbery was much more complicated and dangerous because it took place inside the Northgate Mall, but the gang made off with $536,000.
 However, $301,000 was in checks, which had to be destroyed.
-Mathews used some of the money for a buying spree in Missoula, Montana, where he and Barnhill bought several firearms, ammunition, miscellaneous weapons, and a state-of-the-art computer system to give The Order access to the Internet.
+Mathews used some of the money for a buying spree in Missoula, Montana, where he and Barnhill bought several firearms, ammunition, miscellaneous weapons, and a state-of-the-art computer system.

 On Sunday afternoon, April 29, 1984, Pierce and Kemp decided to plant a small time-bomb underneath the Congregation Ahavath Israel Synagogue, located at N 27th and W Bannock streets, in Boise, Idaho.
 It was the first bomb Pierce had ever assembled and the blast did little damage.
 There were no injuries, but the message to the Jewish community was clear.
 Mathews was angry, not because the action was "unauthorized," but because Pierce should have made the bomb powerful enough to destroy the building.